ShahIsCoding/DocHub/README.md

 1. Clone the repository: `https://github.com/ShahIsCoding/DocHub.git`
 2. Navigate to the project directory: `cd dochub-clone`
-3. Install dependencies: `npm install`
+3. Install dependencies in the client and server side : `npm install`
 4. Start the development server: `npm start`

 ## Usage

 - Visit [http://localhost:3000](http://localhost:3000) to access Dochub Clone.
+-PORT :3002 to access server
 - Collaborate in real-time on documents and utilize the integrated whiteboard.

 ## License